 The award of any Bid or any part thereof, will be made in writing and may be subject to the successful bidder entering into a contract that is satisfactory to the Board.
 Provided however, and it is expressly understood and agreed, that upon the acceptance of the Bid by the Board, the said Bid shall, with the said conditions, specifications and form of Bid constitute a valid and binding contract.
 The Board must obtain the supplier's signatures before obtaining the designated Board's signature.
 The contract must be finalized using the form of agreement/contract that was released with the procurement document.
-If it appears to the Board will not take place, the Board reserves the right to award the contract to the next ranked qualified bidder.
+If it appears to the Board that the Tender will be adversely affected because timely signing of a contract acceptable to the Board will not take place, the Board reserves the right to award the contract to the next ranked qualified bidder.
 Appropriate terminology regarding cancellation/termination clauses, vendor debriefing notification and protocol, dispute resolution process and arbitration are contained within Bid specifications and terms and conditions.